 - The feeding ratio is adjustable in these instructions.
 I suggest following the 1:2 ratio for the first 7 days; then you can adjust to a thicker starter that holds a “photo-worthy” rise longer.
 Please read all of the recipe notes.

-- Step One (Day 1) In a bowl combine 50 grams of organic gluten-free flour, Cultures For Health Gluten Free Sourdough Starter cultures (optional) and 100 grams of water.
+- Step One (Day 1) In a bowl, combine 50 grams of organic gluten-free flour, gluten-free sourdough starter cultures (optional), and 100 grams of water.

 - Use a spatula to combine the flour and water.
 Stir until there are no clumps and the mixture is smooth.